tjsoftworks/JumpCloudAPI/README.md

 ### Output data

 All results will be formatted as [JSON](www.json.org).
-There are two kinds of output data single record and multi-record.
+There are two main kinds of output data single record and multi-record.

 #### Single record output: